 As the name suggests, “fog computing” expands the cloud at a much greater scale.
 Let’s use self-driving cars as an example.
 Together, the computers in the car and the local edge devices used to process this data could do 50% or more of the computing.
 The central cloud data center may be responsible for less than 50% of the total workload.

-Essentially, then, fog computing is a decentralized method of cloud computing, that focuses on using multiple, smaller data centers (“cloudlets”) located in different geographical areas, which handle a larger percentage of the workload, compared to a traditional edge computing installations.
+Essentially, then, fog computing is a decentralized method of computing, that focuses on using multiple, smaller data centers (“cloudlets”) located in different geographical areas, which handle a larger percentage of the workload, compared to a traditional edge computing installations.

 Scenarios For Fog Computing – What Is It Used For?